-Also new to this update, we examined five trials on the comparative effectiveness of different screening strategies.
-Screening using one-step IADPSG vs. two-step CC criteria identified on average twice as many cases of GDM (12.5% IADPSG vs. 5.6% CC) and was associated with fewer primary cesarean deliveries (number needed-to-screen [NNS] 16), LGA infants (NNS 31), episodes of neonatal hypoglycemia (NNS 37), and NICU admissions (NNS 27).80-82 Most evidence came from one fair-quality trial82 based on data provided by the authors for use in a systematic review297 that was not reported in the original article; we were unable to verify the data used in the systematic review with the authors.
-No associations were found for several other pregnancy and neonatal outcomes, though there was inconsistency in many analyses.
-One trial78 comparing screening with IADPSG vs. WHO 1999 criteria (both resulting in high prevalence about 36%) found no difference in outcomes but findings were imprecise.
-One trial79 in obese women found early (14 to 20 weeks' gestation) screening with CC criteria potentially associated with increased risk of preeclampsia vs. usual (after 24 weeks') screening (NNT 25), with no differences in other outcomes.
-Only the trial of early vs. usual timing of screening evaluated results based on invitation to screen; the other trials analyzed outcomes based on those who actually underwent screening.
+Also new to this update, we examined seven trials on the comparative effectiveness of different screening strategies.
+In five RCTs,83-87 screening using one-step IADPSG versus two-step CC criteria identified on average twice as many cases of GDM (11.5% IADPSG vs. 4.9% CC) and was not associated with differences in any health outcome.
+Results were limited to some extent by inconsistency, especially for neonatal hypoglycemia, and were heavily weighted by one large trial that accounted for 92% of patients.
+Findings of higher risk of neonatal hypoglycemia in the one-step group this trial and (though not significant) from another trial may be in part due to the routine surveillance of neonates with risk factors which include maternal GDM.
+Apart from neonatal monitoring, one trial measuring resource use found increased rates of fetal nonstress tests in the one-step group despite no differences in health outcomes including NICU admissions.
+One trial comparing screening with IADPSG versus WHO 1999 criteria (both resulting in high prevalence about 36%) found no difference in outcomes but findings were imprecise.
+One trial in obese women found early (14 to 20 weeks' gestation) screening with CC criteria potentially associated with increased risk of preeclampsia versus usual (after 24 weeks') screening (NNT 25), with no differences in other outcomes.
 No study reported analyzing outcomes for different subgroups of interest.